Funeral Insurance, What is it and how does it work? Is it a good move for me?

-If you are in the age bracket of 50-85 we can get you covered.
+If you are in the age bracket of 50-89 we can get you covered.
 Outside of those ranges, we have to explore different options to see what is best for you.

 Is there a difference between Burial Insurance, Funeral Insurance or even Final Expense Insurance?

 While the uses of these terms may create confusion, any of the 3 policies can be designed with death benefits that will get the job done.

 Don’t get caught up in the marketing names of the product.
 You just need to know if you want the money to go straight to a funeral home, your family and/or whether you want the policy to provide more than just the cost of the funeral.
-Regardless, they are all built on permanent life insurance.
+Regardless, real funeral insurance for seniors is built on permanent life insurance.

 Buying Funeral Expense Insurance